Towards Accurate Knowledge Transfer via Target-awareness Representation Disentanglement: Target-awareness Disentanglement

-\textbf{Reconstruction Requirement}.
-As both the positive and negative part are trained by the flexible disentangler, it is easy to produce two parts of meaningless representations with the only objective of maximizing the distribution distance.
-To ensure the disentanglement is informative rather than an arbitrary transformation, we add the reconstruction requirement to restrict the disentangled representations within the original knowledge.
-Specifically, the disentangled positive and negative parts are required to be able to recover the original representation by point-wise addition:
+.
+As both the positive and negative part are trained by the flexible disentangler, it is easy to produce two parts of meaningless representations with the only objective of disentangling with Max-MMD or Min-MI.
+To ensure the disentanglement is restricted within the knowledge of the source model rather than an arbitrary transformation, we add the reconstruction requirement to constrain the disentangled results.
+Specifically, the disentangled positive and negative parts are required to be capable of recovering the original representation by point-wise addition: